AKstatistics/sudoku_bool/README.md

 Includes 5 hard coded boards and allows entering custom boards.
 The Undo class is used by the interface to allow undo when playing a board.
 ##About
-I wrote this code as my final project for CS201 Intro to C++ class at University of Alaska, Fairbanks Spring 2014.
+I wrote this code as my final project for the CS201 Intro to C++ class at University of Alaska, Fairbanks in Spring 2014.
 With the exception of the makefile, the code I submitted for that class is the first commit in this repo.
 I have since made some minor changes for publishing it here.
 I have added comments and changed some function names for clarity and cleaned up some logic.